-Ceres Policy Research has provided p0licy-related research for the fields of education and juvenile justice reform since 2002.
+Ceres Policy Research has provided p0licy-related strategic research for the fields of education and justice reform since 2002.
 Our current areas of focus are multi-system data analysis, survey research, and program evaluation--either single programs or multi-site programs and initiatives.
 We describe our work in more detail below.

 Multi-System Data analysis

 Ceres has developed projects to compile data from multiple systems.
 This allows us to track youth from school through the child welfare system, behavioral health agencies, and into the justice system, to identify risk factors that lead to exclusionary school discipline and justice involvement, and to develop solutions to system disparities.